WebAssembly/spec/document/core/appendix/algorithm.rst

 .. note::
    It is an invariant under the current WebAssembly instruction set that an operand of :code:`Unknown` type is never duplicated on the stack.
-   This would change if the language were extended with stack operators like :code:`dup`.
+   This would change if the language were extended with stack instructions like :code:`dup`.
    Under such an extension, the above algorithm would need to be refined by replacing the :code:`Unknown` type with proper *type variables* to ensure that all uses are consistent.